NSF Grantees Must Comply With The PAPPG

 The False Claims Act (FCA) is a federal law that imposes liability on persons and companies who defraud governmental programs.

-Since 2009, the federal government has recovered $31.3 billion in FCA settlements and judgments.
+The federal government has recovered > $40 billion in FCA settlements and judgments.
 Over 70% of all FCA actions are initiated by whistleblowers, who typically receive 15% – 25% rewards on amounts recovered from the Department of Justice.

 Jere Glover has served as the Small Business Administration (SBA) Chief Counsel for Advocacy and was awarded the SBIR Man of the Year in 2006.
 Glover and his Associate, Ross Nabatoff are two of the country’s foremost legal experts in the Small Business Innovation Research (SBIR) Program, as well as the False Claims Act.